-A 3,500 - 4,000 word research essays complete as part of the diploma.
+A 3,500 - 4,000 word research paper completed as part of the diploma core.
 This independent research paper is done with guidance from a faculty advisor.
 Students choose a topic and a teacher "advises" them through the essay.
 The essay is assigned second semester of the first year in the IB diploma program and is due the following year.
 TOK and the extended essay combine to give students up to 3 points on their final IB diploma score.

 Creativity, Activity, and Service (CAS)